Qamar-ul-Zaman Faridi Chishti

 Baba Qamar U Zaman Faridi Chishti, more commonly known as Sarkar Baba Qamar U Zaman (1940–2011) was a Muslim Saint from the Chishti Order.
 He was a devoutly religious Sufi, founder and architect of the Chishti Zamani Order.
 He taught thousands of people across Pakistan and abroad about Islam.
 The Chisti Order emphasizes "love all and hate none".

-He was born on May 30, 1940 in Burj Kalan near Kasoor.
-His father was a doctor and his mother was a nurse.
+He was born on May 30, 1940, in Burj Kalan near Kasoor.
+His father was a doctor.
 When he was eight months old, his father died.
 His mother was a pious and courageous women, she faced all the brunt to bring him up.
 He studied up to middle school level.
 Later on joined Education Department and served as a teacher until his retirement in 1993.

 Chishti Doctrine

 Baba Qamar U Zaman was a murid (disciple) of Baba Farid Ganjshakar, and received all his training on Sufism and Villayat from him, directly through Kashf.
 After his initial years in Rinala (Okara District), he moved to Raiwind.